aws-samples/serverless-patterns/cdk-s3-sqs-lambda-dynamodb/README.md

 ## How it works

-The AWS CDK  template deploys s3 bucket, SQS queue, lambda and DynamoDB table
+1. The AWS CDK  template deploys S3 bucket, SQS queue, lambda and DynamoDB table

-SQS queue is configured to listen to s3 create object events
+2. SQS queue is configured to listen to s3 create object events

-lambda is configured to read messages from the SQS queues, process them and insert records into DynamoDB table named EmployeeInfo
+3. Lambda function is configured to read messages from the SQS queue, process messages and insert records into the DynamoDB table named EmployeeInfo.

 ## Testing